carlobianchi89/scout/docs/tutorials.rst

           1.9, 2, 1, 0.5, 0.75, 0.75, 0.75, 0.75, 0.5, 0.5, 0.5, 0.5]}},
     ...}

-In this example, the ECM reduces hourly loads between 50-200% on all summer days (day 152 to 174 in the `reference year`_).
+In this example, the ECM reduces hourly loads between 50--200% on all summer days (days 152--174 in the `reference year`_).
 Note that savings fractions may be specified as greater than 1 to represent the effects of on-site energy generation on a building's overall load profile.

 .. _ecm-example-com-shape-day: